AdobeDocs/experience-manager-cloud-service.en/help/forms/rule-editor-core-components.md

 ### Streamline complex calculations in repeatable panels with built-in functions

 The rule editor allows you to use out-of-the-box functions like Sum, Min, Max, and Join directly on fields within repeatable panels.
+You can also pass a repeatable panel object to the function that accepts arrays, lists, or numbers as input.
 This unlocks powerful automation, allowing you to implement complex business logic without custom code.
 Imagine a form with a repeatable panel, where each panel instance collects information about the declared value of assets.

 ![Repeatable form](/help/forms/assets/ootb-function-support-repeatable-panel-form.png)